TouqeerAhmad/VFSOWL/README.md

 The approach extended for VFSCIL/VFSOWL stems from our concurrent work on FSCIL named [FeSSSS](https://github.com/TouqeerAhmad/FeSSSS).

+## Datasets
+We have conducted our experiments on miniImageNet and CUB200 datasets which are typically employed for fixed-FSCIL.
+Our self-archived copies of both datasets are available from the following [Google drive link](https://drive.google.com/drive/folders/1aDz6m1CkDsUdnvvHNFWJVks4s6mAUvsE?usp=sharing).

 ## Variable Few-Shot Class Incremental Learning
-Here we focus the description for CUB200 dataset, similar details follow for miniImageNet.
+Here we focus the description for CUB200 dataset, similar details follow for mini-ImageNet.

+### Files for Incremental Sessions
 First, all the incremental session files are generated using the script ```random_N_Ways_K_Shots_cub200.py``` for different experimental settings.
 We have explored the following four experimental settings:

 * Up-to 10-Ways, Up-to 10-Shots (15 incremental sessions)
 * Up-to 10-Ways, Up-to 5-Shots (15 incremental sessions)